xi11/AIgrading/README.md

 ```
 python ./training_patch/img2patch.py --image_path /path/to/training/image --label_path /path/to/training/mask --save_path /path/to/patches
 ```
-The training patches are structured as
+The output training patches from this step are structured as
 ```
 Training_patches /
 ├── image